eth-sri/ACE/README.md

  Setting `--gate-feature-extraction 1` will only retrain the last layer of the selection network.

  ### Provable Training Type
- To train using COLT set `--train-mode train-COLT`.
+ To train using COLT set `--train-mode train-COLT`.\
- For IBP training set `--train-mode train-diffAI --train-domain box`.
+ For IBP training set `--train-mode train-diffAI --train-domain box`.\
+ For different CROWN variation use `--train-mode train-diffAI` und see below for the supported domains.

  #### COLT
  COLT offers quite a few options to be set, specifying the exact behaviour over the different, attacked latent-spaces.
  The most important ones are listed below.
 A full list can be found in `args_factory.py` including short descriptions.